Media Matters for America: Lawsuit and state investigations

 On November 20, 2023, X Corp. owner Elon Musk filed suit in a Texas court alleging Media Matters defamed the platform with the intention of hurting its advertising revenues.
 According to the lawsuit, Media Matters had "manufactured side-by-side images depicting advertisers' posts on X Corp's social media platform beside Neo-Nazi and white-nationalist fringe content", falsely portraying the juxtaposition as a routine occurrence on X. Media Matters called the complaint frivolous and an attempt to silence their reporting.
 Legal experts criticized Musk's lawsuit as "frivolous" or "bogus" and said it contradicts the First Amendment.
 Judge Reed O'Connor, as of October 2024, has refused calls by some legal experts to recuse himself from the case for owning Tesla stock, disputing that the ruling would significantly impact Tesla's share price.
 X has been described as judge shopping by seeking to settle all litigation in O'Connor's district.

 On the same day that the X lawsuit was filed, Texas Attorney General Ken Paxton opened an investigation into Media Matters for "potentially fraudulent activity", saying his goal was "to ensure that the public has not been deceived by the schemes of radical left-wing organizations".
 He also urged other state attorneys general to investigate the group.
 Media Matters sued Paxton in federal court days later, alleging he had violated the First Amendment to chill the group's work and engaged in unlawful retaliation to punish the group.
 In April 2024, Judge Amit Mehta issued a preliminary injunction against Paxton's demand for internal documents from the group.

 In December 2023, Missouri Attorney General Andrew Bailey opened a similar investigation into Media Matters.
 In August 2024, a federal judge granted an injunction to halt the Missouri investigation, saying the suit was "using law enforcement machinery for political ends" against Media Matters, running contrary to the organization's First Amendment rights.

-In June 2025, Media Matters sued the Federal Trade Commission, alleging that the FTC's ongoing investigation into Media Matters was in retaliation for Media Matter's scrutiny of Trump administration allies including X Corp., and that the investigation violated Media Matters' First Amendment rights.
+In June 2025, Media Matters sued the Federal Trade Commission, alleging that the FTC's ongoing investigation into Media Matters was in retaliation for its scrutiny of Trump administration allies, including X Corp., and that the investigation violated Media Matters' First Amendment rights.
 In July 2025, The New York Times reported that Media Matters was "under siege by Trump and Musk" as part of their retribution campaign.
-Having trouble paying legal fees, it scaled back criticism, reduced staff, and was contemplating closing entirely.
+Having trouble paying legal fees, it scaled back criticism, reduced staff, and contemplated closing entirely.

+In April 2026, the FTC dropped its investigation into Media Matters.
+In May, Media Matters withdrew its suit against the FTC.